How to Get Performance Management Right

 Performance metrics

-Using metrics or key performance indicators (KPIs) can be a pretty handy way to measure if your people are meeting their targets.
-You can use appropriate metrics to measure everything from performance, to particular activities, to individual employee behaviours.
-It’s key to make sure you’re using metrics that actually promote the performance you want for your organisation.
+It’s important to make sure you’re using metrics that actually promote the performance you want for your organisation.
 When used right, metrics can act as a compass against which you can check if your company is heading in the right direction.
+You should also be prepared to adjust metrics, goals, or processes if the data shows a need for change.
+Being flexible keeps your strategy stays relevant and effective.

 Identifying training needs and growth opportunities